christc4/our_sites/av/archive/cs/i.md

 McIlroy78 The Bell System Technical Journal.
 Bell Laboratories.
 M. D. McIlroy, E. N. Pinson, and B. A. Tague.
 Unix Time-Sharing System Forward 1978 57 6, part 2. p.
 1902.

-Eric S. Raymond, in his book The Art of Unix Programming, summarizes the Unix philosophy as the widely-used KISS Principle of "Keep it Simple, Stupid"
+Eric S. Raymond, in his book The Art of Unix Programming, summarizes the Unix philosophy as the widely-used KISS Principle, "Keep it Simple Stupid"

 In 1994 Mike Gancarz (a member of the team that designed the X Window System), which sums it up in 9 paramount precepts: